 Adult Cavities, & Why They Occur

-When you think about cavities, you may think about sugary treats, sodas, and cereals, which then may bring you to thinking of that cavity you had when you were just a kid.
-But one day down the road while at a routine dental check-up, your dentist tells you that you have two cavities.
+When you think about cavities, you may think about sugary treats, sodas, and cereals.
+Foods that most likely caused that cavity you had when you were just a kid.
+But one day down the road, while at a routine dental check-up, your dentist tells you that you have two cavities.
 Surprise!
-Cavities are not just a horror story told to kids to scare them away from indulging in too much sugar or to get them to brush their teeth.
-Cavities can occur in any mouth, for many reasons.
+Cavities are not just horror stories told to kids to scare them away from indulging in too much sugar.
+Cavities are not a fairy tale to get them to brush their teeth, either.
+Cavities can occur in any mouth for many reasons.

 Did you know that more than 90% of American adults have had some form of tooth decay in a permanent tooth at some point in their life?
 Holy cow!
 And roughly 30% of these people currently have untreated decay.
 Aging does not allow us to outgrow cavities, though that would make life much easier.
-Unfortunately, age often brings about a higher risk of decay, and therefore, cavities.
+Unfortunately, age often brings about a higher risk of decay, and therefore, cavities in permanent teeth.

 The following are a few common causes for dental cavities (caries) in adults.

 If your gums are receding for any reason, teeth roots are exposed and susceptible to rapid plaque buildup.
 Then the cavities come, followed by the possibility of gum disease if that’s not what already caused the exposed roots.
 Be sure not to brush or floss too rough.
 Gentle is best to repair gums.

 To keep healthy adult teeth and to prevent tooth decay, gums need care as well.
 Follow these tips for healthy gums:

 - Brush at least twice a day with a soft-bristle toothbrush

 - Hold the toothbrush at a 45-degree angle while brushing

 - Clean the inside of the central incisors by brushing vertically

 - Use toothpaste with fluoride and the ADA seal